-The Oncology Medical Home (OMH) helps oncology practices build care models to deliver quality, patient-centered cancer care.
+The Oncology Medical Home (OMH), or ASCO Patient-Centered Cancer Care Certification pilot, helps oncology practices build care models to deliver quality, patient-centered cancer care.
 It is designed around patient needs aiming to improve access to care, increase care coordination, and enhance overall quality, while simultaneously reducing costs.
 Nebraska Hematology-Oncology, PC (NHO) is participating in the OMH program to ensure our level of care is optimal and that we are continually evaluating, measuring, and benchmarking our results against other facilities to ensure that our patients are receiving the best practices in cancer care.

 The goals of OMH are to enhance patient care experiences with active patient engagement and access to care.
 We are committed to providing evidence-based medicine for the very best clinical outcomes, collaborative discussions about the goals of your care, quality of life, and constantly improving patient satisfaction.
 Cancer care that is continuously improved by measuring and benchmarking results against physicians within the same practice as well as against other oncology groups, helps to ensure continuous improvement and adoption of best practices.